BRING YOUR OWN DEVICE (BYOD)

-Students on BYOD are required to use and be signed in to the Google Chrome browser while on the ISPS Network and during class unless otherwise instructed by their teachers or approved by the IT Manager.
+Students on BYOD are required to use and be signed in to the Google Chrome browser while on the ISPS Network and during class unless otherwise instructed by their teachers or approved by the IT Department.
 Google Chrome works best with school-supported platforms and classroom management tools.

 We expect students to bring their laptop and charger to school every day.
 If you forget your laptop at home, you must do without the laptop for the school day.
 A laptop will not be loaned for this purpose.